 The investment round was supported by EdgeCap Partners, which focuses on private and venture capital investments in Europe, Taavet Hinrikus and Sten Tamkivi, successful Estonian entrepreneurs with experience at Wise, Skype, and other well-known companies, Spring Capital, a local venture capital fund, and a well-known IT company Helmes Investments.

 This year Roofit.Solar has raised up to €8 million, which enables the company to accelerate its global growth even further.
 In total, the company has raised €10 million in equity and €1.8 million in grant funding so far.

 Metal roofs that produce electricity

-Roofit.solar produces solar metal roofs that have a beautiful Nordic-style design.
-Our modules serve a dual purpose – they act as the roof covering and power generators at the same time.
-They represent building integrated photovoltaic (BIPV) construction elements that replace the conventional roofing materials, while electricity is produced in a photovoltaic layer integrated into the metal sheet.
+Roofit.Solar produces solar metal roofs that have a beautiful Nordic-style design.
+Our modules serve a dual purpose – they act as a roof covering and power generators at the same time.
+They represent building-integrated photovoltaic (BIPV) construction elements that replace the conventional roofing materials, while electricity is produced in a photovoltaic layer integrated into the metal sheet.

 How this all started